 In this section you can read about the men who made the ultimate sacrifice in two World Wars and other conflicts.

-Darwen's Roll of Honour for the First World Wars is given, however, this is not complete and the Friends of Darwen Cemetery are currently compiling a more up-to-date list.
+Darwen's Roll of Honour for the First World Wars is published.

 War Memorials (incomplete) of both towns are included in the section "All Wars".